Enhancing efficiency in industrial and manufacturing facilities: HVAC and sustainability

 Sandridge, principal, comes to RTM from Concord West, an engineering firm specializing in design, construction and management services that the firm acquired in June.
 His portfolio includes a number of liquor distilleries and international projects.

-CSE: How have you worked with HVAC system or equipment design to increase building’s energy efficiency?
+CSE: How have you worked with HVAC system or equipment design to increase a building’s energy efficiency?

 Sandridge: Yes, we’ve worked with standard prescriptive measures from U.S. Green Building Council LEED.